Prevention and Early Detection

-- Try and avoid prolonged periods out in the sun during the middle of the day (10am to 4pm) when UV rays are the strongest.
+- Avoid prolonged periods in the sun during the middle of the day (10am to 4pm) when UV rays are the strongest.

-- Use a sunscreen with an SPF of at least 30+ if you have to go into the sun.
-Look for a sunscreen that protects against both types of ultraviolet radiation in the sun’s rays-UVA and UVB and apply this 20 minutes before going outside and re-apply regularly (approximately every two hours).
+- Use a sunscreen with an SPF of at least 30+.
+Look for sunscreen that protects against both types of UV radiation: UVA and UVB.
+Apply 20 minutes before going outside and re-apply regularly.
 Water resistant sunscreen is the best when being active or around water.
-Remember to cover all exposed skin as water reflects UV rays.

 - Use a higher SPF when you are at higher elevations, where UV is more intense.